Commitment to Diversity

-The College of Environmental Design is committed to attracting talented students with diverse backgrounds, cultures, experiences and perspectives.
-We strive to cultivate an inclusive environment for our faculty and students that respect and reflect the diverse communities in which we live and work.
-The intellectual exchange of ideas, learning to interact effectively with each other, and developing attitudes of responsibility for leadership in society and decision-making, are enhanced through a student community that respects and values the insights gained from various points of view.
+The College of Environmental Design is committed to cultivating an inclusive environment for our faculty and students that respect and reflect the diverse communities in which we live and work.
+The intellectual exchange of ideas, learning to interact effectively with each other, and developing attitudes of responsibility for leadership in society and decision-making, are enhanced through a community that respects and values the insights gained from various points of view.

 Our focus is to engage faculty and students in the critical examination of the intersection of race and ethnicity, gender and sexual orientation, power and privilege, poverty and inequality, restorative justice, and other aspects of human identity and relations within the built environment.
 Our faculty and students create opportunities for action and the implementation of theory into practice.